mgechev/angular-performance-checklist/README.md

 ### Remove template whitespace

-Although we don't see the whitespace character (a character matching the `\s` regex) it is still represented by bytes which are transfered over the network.
-If we reduce the whitespace from our templates to minimum we will be respectively able to drop the bundle size of the AoT code even further.
+Although we don't see the whitespace character (a character matching the `\s` regex) it is still represented by bytes which are transferred over the network.
+If we reduce the whitespace from our templates to the minimum we will be respectively able to drop the bundle size of the AoT code even further.

 Thankfully, we don't have to do this manually.
 The `ComponentMetadata` interface provides the property `preserveWhitespaces` which by default has value `false` meaning that by default the Angular compiler will trim whitespaces to further reduce the size of our application.
 In case we set the property to `true` Angular will preserve the whitespace.